bellapeckinpaugh/bellapeckinpaugh.github.io/_pages/about.md

 <br>

 I am passionate about research that can lead to downstream treatment options.
 I aim to examine how emotion regulation and psychopathology (i.e., depression and anxiety) unfold across development.
-I am particularly interested in examining how early life adversity such as having a parental history of depression influence these processes.
+I am particularly interested in examining how early life adversity, such as having a parental history of depression, influences these processes.

 <br>
 <br>